natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 Note: This is extremely conservative.
 The 6000W rating is a [2 minute overload capability](https://community.victronenergy.com/questions/21511/overload-duration-on-multiplus.html).
 While this case will be accommodated in the cabling (and fusing), for things like busbar sizing, continuous rates will be used (i.e., 150A busbars will be considered with the Multiplus connection adjacent to the battery connection).

 The Multiplus 24/3000 Manual recommends a 300A fuse and 0 AWG wire.
-The 300A fuse will give a little headroom for riding through overload conditions.
-We will be using a MEGA/AMG fuses for this application.
-Based on looking at 300A rated MEGA/AMG fuses from [bussman](bussmann-amg-fuse-spec-sheet.pdf) and [littlefuse](littelfuse-mega-datasheet.pdf), both should limit well below 300A (e.g., littlefuse has a 300A fuse blowing at 242A at ~70 F ambient).
-Based on this data we are comfortable with a wire size as small as 0 AWG even though its ampacity (285A) is below the fuse rating.
+However, looking at the MEGA/AMG fuses from [bussman](bussmann-amg-fuse-spec-sheet.pdf) and [littlefuse](littelfuse-mega-datasheet.pdf), a 250A fuse will ride through the two minute overload condition (275A) and protect a 1/0 or larger wire.
+This will give better coordination with a 300A class T fuse on the main battery connection.

 ## Solar MPPT to Positive Bus

+**TLDR: 8 AWG cable.
+Fused with 60A Megabased on commonality with DC branch fuse.**

 For future flexibility, a ground array up to 800W is assumed.
 This will use a second MPPT that will be paralleled with the primary roof array of 800W at a terminal, and then routed to the Positive Bus.
 Wiring from the point of parallel to the Positive Bus and the branch to the MPPTs will be sized for the same ampacity to allow use of a single fuse in the Positive Bus to cover wire including the branches.

 Maximum charge current is 72A assuming minimum battery voltage (22.4V) and perfect MPPT efficiency.
 Round trip wire length is approximately 11.5 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 8 AWG.
 We'll use 8 AWG between the main positive bus and the split to each MPPT.
 We'll also use 8 AWG from the split up to the MPPTs which will allow protection from the fuse at the main positive bus.
 This is also common with the Main DC Panel wiring below.

 ## Main DC Panel to Positive Bus

+**TLDR: 8 AWG cable.
+Fused with a 60A Mega based on fuse block ampacity.**

 Maximum discharge current is 41A based on the maximum load (944W) in the converter sizing study in [this spreadsheet](https://docs.google.com/spreadsheets/d/1X7njD1I48CtzVDgUu9Sp_Ce2chWM4oQiqM1aEl7uJWI/edit?usp=sharing) assuming minimum battery voltage (23.2V).
 Round trip wire length is approximately 12 ft.
 By ampacity, minimum wire size is 12 AWG.
 By voltage drop, minimum wire size is 11 AWG.
 However, as this distribution panel functions as the source to downstream loads, voltage drop to the panel should be minimized.
 To balance minimizing voltage drop with using common sizes with other circuits, 8 AWG will be used for this run.
+The limiting ampacity 75A due to the [Electop fuse blocks](https://www.amazon.com/Electop-Negative-Waterproof-Protection-Automotive/dp/B0838SYDBS).

 ## Chassis Ground to Positive Bus